 If you did not apply for VA disability compensation through the BDD program, file your claim now (if appropriate.)

 If you have any new medical conditions that arise in the year following retirement, consider whether they may be service-connected and if it would be appropriate to file a VA disability claim for them (new or updated.)

 Check with your county courthouse to see if there is an option to “file” a copy of your DD-214 there.
 That will give you a way to get a copy even if all of yours are missing, and might be faster than getting it from the VA.

 In The Years Following Military Retirement

-Keep DEERS updated whenever you have a life change, including marriage, divorce, birth of a child, child marrying or aging out of military dependency, moves, becoming eligible for Medicare, or death of the sponsor a family member.
+Keep DEERS updated whenever you have a life change, including marriage, divorce, the birth of a child, a dependent child marrying or aging out of military dependency, moving, becoming eligible for Medicare, or death of the sponsor a family member.

 Dependent children may remain on your Tricare coverage until age 21, or age 23 if they are a full-time student and you provide the necessary documentation to the DEERS office.
 Once they age off Tricare, they may continue coverage by purchasing Tricare Young Adult coverage.

 If you receive extra VA disability compensation because you have children, you will need to provide the appropriate documentation once they turn 18.
 You can continue to receive extra benefits for them until they turn 23 as long as they are in school full-time.
 This extra benefit applies if your VA disability rating is 30% or more.
-However, keep in mind that you generally can’t receive extra payments for your children and have them also receive VA education benefits.
+You generally can’t receive extra disability for your children and have them also receive VA education benefits.
 Make sure that’s all sorted out correctly each year.